swaminathan103/KeychainManager/README.md

 let password = keychainManager.value(for: kSecValueData as String) as?
 String
 ```

-**The data is retrieved from keychain only once during the initialisation of KeychainManager object.
-After that all the value(for:) calls gets the data from local and the keychain is not queried everytime.
+**The data is retrieved from keychain only once during the initialisation of KeychainManager object and the local values gets updated whenever the values are updated in the keychain.
+All the value(for:) calls gets the data from local and the keychain is not queried everytime.
 This improves the round trip time for a value retrieval from the keychain.**

 ## Installation